15 April - 13 May 2026

 HBF x Royal Scottish Academy Visual Art Residency

-We ask for the successful applicant to take part in a sharing of their work or facilitate a workshop with our community and local residents.
+As part of the programme, Siobhan will share aspects of her work or facilitate a workshop with the Foundation’s community and local residents.

 Facebook - @hugoburgefoundation